 - Baking Soda- Baking soda will help the cookies rise, spread and puff up so that they look like traditional cookies.

-- Brown Sugar Alternative- I tested this recipe with a few different sugar substitutes and found that the brown sugar alternative produced the best results.
+- Brown Sugar Alternative- I tested this recipe with a few different sweetener substitutes and found that the brown sugar alternative produced the best results.
 It melts during baking and keeps the cookies moist and soft.
 Unlike traditional flourless peanut butter cookies which use a 1:1 peanut butter and brown sugar ratio, I found that for this keto version you only need half the sugar.
 Too much of the sugar alternative makes the cookies way too sweet and the dough becomes too dry to work with.

 Tips for Making Keto Peanut Butter Cookies